bcarpenter7/blog-react-final/Unit_1/10-testing/Intro-to-TDD.md

 This is where your complete program will start to be tested to find the end result.

 ### BONUS: Acceptance / End-to-End / Manual Tests
 The highest level of testing, usually done manually.
+It is an ever growing trend in software engineering to have specialized engineers who build out sophisticated end user automation tests.
+These are programs written to imitate an end user's behavior to test a large variety of manual tests in an automated fashion.
+Typically the engineers that work on end user automation tests are called quality engineers(QE).

 ***